Mystic5pirit/Mutus-Ludus/README.md

 # Mutus-Ludus
- This is a game made for the Pirate Software 15 Game Jam with the prompt "Shadows and ALchemy."
+ This is a game made for the Pirate Software 15 Game Jam with the prompt "Shadows and Alchemy."

 This game is a platformer/bullet hell/shoot 'em up.
 The player plays as an animated blob of ink and the goal is to defeat the beings from the alchemical book _Mutus Liber_.